mccoyh/CS-362-Project/TEST.md

 |                   | sfx                | `sfx.exe`         | Plays a video file with added effects.                                           | `./sfx.exe PATH_TO_MEDIA`                           |
 |                   | videoDecode        | `videoDecode.exe` | Decodes and plays a video file.                                                 | `./videoDecode.exe PATH_TO_MEDIA`                   |
 |                   | window             | `window.exe`      | Creates an empty window.                                                        | `./window.exe`           |

+## Notes

+ - Ensure all required dependencies are installed before running tests.
+You can refer to [SETUP.md](SETUP.md) for guidance.
+ - For troubleshooting or further details, refer to the respective library documentation.